EpiCache: Episodic KV Cache Management for Long-Term Conversation on Resource-Constrained Environments: Introduction

 Finally, we find that LLMs exhibit different sensitivities to block prefill eviction across layers.
-Building on this observation, we propose an adaptive layer-wise budget allocation strategy that distributes KV cache budget proportionally to each layer's sensitivity.
-Together with episodic eviction, this enables \methodname\ to preserve long-range conversational context while operating under strict memory limits, yielding up to 40\% higher scores than recent baselines and sustaining accuracy comparable to full KV under $4$–$6\times$ cache compression.
-In addition, our block-wise cache control framework reduces peak memory usage by up to $3.5\times$, while cache eviction accelerates decoding, cutting latency by as much as $2.4\times$ compared to full KV.
+Building on this observation, we propose an adaptive layer-wise budget allocation strategy that distributes the KV cache budget proportionally to each layer's sensitivity.
+Together with episodic KV cache management, this enables \methodname\ to preserve long-term conversation history while operating under strict memory limits, yielding up to 30\% higher LongConvQA accuracy than recent baselines and sustaining accuracy comparable to full KV under $4$–$6\times$ cache compression.
+In addition, our block-wise cache control framework reduces peak memory usage by up to $3.5\times$, while cache eviction accelerates decoding, cutting decoding latency by up to $2.4\times$ compared to full KV.